padmalcom/ttsdatasetcreator/README.md

 4. You will then see a text in magenta.
 Read it out loud.
 When done, press n (next) and the next sentence is shown.
 If you are not satisfied with your reading, press d (discard) and the text is repeaded.
 When you think you generated enough samples, press e (exit).
 You find the wav and txt files in the folder you specified in 2.

 ## Generate readable text
-If you need more texts to read (what will most certainly be the case), then you can use the text collector.
+If you need more texts to read (what will most certainly be the case), then you can use one of the generators

+### Wikipedia

-- python main_text_collector.py
+- python main_text_gen_wiki.py

 This tool collects texts from wikipedia for any language and stores those texts in the texts folder in the application directory.

 1. select a language (default de)
-2. select the number of articles to download (default 100)
+2. select the number of articles to download (default 100, max is 500)
+3. select if the text should be normalized ($=>Dollar, 10=ten, 1.=first) and cleansed (an nlp model that is trained to repair sentences is applied, this is an experimental feature).

+### GPT-2
+GPT-2 is a pretrained language model that can be used to generate text.

+- python main_text_gen_gpt2.py

+This tool generates sentences of ~400 characters.

+1. select a langauge (default de)
+2. select the number of files to create (default 100)
+3. select if the text should be normalized ($=>Dollar, 10=ten, 1.=first)

 ## Contribute
 If you'd like to see a specific language to be supported feel free to create text files containing (royalty free) stories and create a pull request.